Xiaoyang-Wu/ECOT/README.md

 This repository contains the implementation code for the paper:

-**"Unified Conformalized Multiple Testing with Full Data Efficiency"**
+**"Unified Conformalized Multiple Testing with Full Data Efficiency"** by Yuyang Huo, Xiaoyang Wu, Haojie Ren and Changliang Zou.

 The code is organized into two main parts: **simulation** and **realdata**.